Summary: Titan X-3 Flat Foot Power Rack Review

-I actually did a very in-depth Titan T-3 review a few months ago.
-I recommend reading that if you think it may be better than the X-3 for your needs.
+I actually did a very in-depth Titan T-3 review as well.
+I recommend reading that if you think the T-3 may be better than the X-3 for your needs.

 However, I'll give a quick rundown of T-3 power rack vs X-3 power rack:

 Here are some of the reasons you might want the T-3 vs X-3:

 Titan X-3 Sumo Base Power Rack